datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 .. note::
    References to 2.1 and 20.11.1 should reference 20.12.1.
+   ALA-LC schemas footnote missing (20.2.1)

 **Occurrences:** 0-n

-**Definition:** Information about a resource related to the one being registered, e.g., a journal or book of which the article or chapter is part
+**Definition:** Information about a resource related to the one being registered

 **Allowed values, examples, other constraints:**